codex-storage/codex-spec/specs/marketplace.md

  - Node MAY miss at most `config.collateral.slashCriterion` proofs before it is slashed.
  - It is then slashed `config.collateral.slashPercentage` percentage **of the originally asked collateral** (hence the slashing amount is always the same for the given request).
  - If the number of times the node was slashed reaches above `config.collateral.maxNumberOfSlashes`, then the slot is freed, the remaining of node's collateral is burned and the slot is offered to other nodes for repair.
-Contract also emits the `SlotFreed(requestId, slotIndex)` event.
+The Contract also emits the `SlotFreed(requestId, slotIndex)` event.

-If the number of concurrent freed slots reaches above the `request.ask.maxSlotLoss`, then the dataset is lost and the Request is failed.
+If the number of concurrent freed slots reaches above the `request.ask.maxSlotLoss`, then the dataset is assumed to be lost and the Request is failed.
 The collateral of all the nodes that hosted Request's slots is burned and the event `RequestFailed(requestId)` is emitted.

 ### Repair

-When slot is freed because of too many missed proofs, which SHOULD be detected by listening on the `SlotFreed(requestId, slotIndex)` event, then storage provider node can decide if it wants to participate in the repairing of the slot.
-The node SHOULD, similarly like with slot's filling, consider the node's operator configuration when making the decision.
+When a slot is freed because of too many missed proofs, which SHOULD be detected by listening on the `SlotFreed(requestId, slotIndex)` event, then storage provider node can decide if it wants to participate in the repairing of the slot.
+The node SHOULD, similar to filling a slot, consider the node's operator configuration when making the decision.
 The storage provider node that originally hosted the freed slot MAY also participate in the data repair, but my refilling the slot it **won't** recover its original collateral and needs to submit new collateral with the `fillSlot()` call.

 The repair process is the same as with the filling slots, with one difference that the node MUST use the erasure coding to reconstruct the original dataset.
-As this requires retrieving more data of the dataset from the network, the node that will successfully repair slot by filling the freed slot will be granted additional reward. (**TODO: Implementation**)
+As this requires retrieving more data of the dataset from the network, the node that will successfully repair slot by filling the freed slot will be granted an additional reward. (**TODO: Implementation**)

 The repair process is then as follows: